Jordan Doherty

-Jordan Doherty (born 29 August 2000) is an Irish professional footballer who plays as a midfielder or defender for Tampa Bay Rowdies in the USL Championship.
+Jordan Doherty (born 29 August 2000) is an Irish professional footballer who plays as a midfielder or defender for Raith Rovers.

-Club career
+Career

 After spending the 2019 season on loan with the Tampa Bay Rowdies, Doherty joined the team on a permanent basis on 24 January 2020.
 Following the 2021 season it was announced that Doherty would leave the Rowdies.
 Doherty signed with Irish club Bohemians in December 2021.

 Doherty returned to the Rowdies on 12 January 2023.
+He left Tampa Bay following their 2024 season.